googlefonts/fontquant/Lib/fontquant/README.md

 🎛️ _This metric is variable-aware_

-Measures the slant of all letters in the primary script of the font in degrees.
+Measures the slante angle of encoded characters of the font in degrees and returns the average of all glyphs measured.
 Right-leaning shapes have negative numbers.
 Based on `fontTools.pens.statisticsPen.StatisticsPen`

 _Return Value:_ Angle as floating point number (e.g. `-12.5`)